Get MAD with your data

 A good dashboard (application, report or however you want to define it) needs to follow some rules of best practice design to be understood by the end user as successfully as possible

-The MAD framework is a 3 level approach defined as MONITOR – ANALYSIS – DETAIL that allows the end user to flow through data using a top down approach to view data at the 3 levels of detail as required.
+The MAD framework is a 3-level approach defined as MONITOR – ANALYSE – DETAIL that allows the end user to flow through data using a top down approach to view data at the 3 levels of detail as required.

 These sheets typically have more KPI’s and a few charts.

 An example of a dashboard representing the Monitor part of the MAD framework

 This next level gives us the ability to dig a little deeper to understand the issue, when we look at activities we can compare Country, Campaigns, Products etc. to see how each of those are doing in comparison to each other or to a different period and we can start identifying specific areas where there are issues.

 Depending on the detail required each of these business areas could have their own sheet in a report to allow more analysis.
 At this stage it is good to have a tool that allows for selecting and filtering different dimensions (the describing data points) so that you can drill in and ask more questions easily.

 These sheets typically have more charts and maybe a couple of KPI’s, sometime a small table if it adds value

 An Analysis sheet, in this case Customer Analysis